Samsø Municipality: Economy

 The largest industries on Samsø are education, healthcare, retail and agriculture.

 Samsø is well known in Denmark for their early potato harvests and focus on ecology.
 15% of the Danish onion harvest comes from Samsø.
 Other goods produced on Samsø include red cabbage and pumpkin.

 Companies with their headquarters in Samsø Municipality include Brdr.
 Kjeldahl, a large agricultural company responsible for much of the harvest on Samsø.
 The company was established in 1988, with focus on potatoes and onions.
 Today the company has several departments and grow many different vegetables and fruits.
 Samsø Syltefabrik, a pickled food factory outside Permelille, is also located in the municipality.
 There is also a brewery and a berry company.

 Energy

 Solar cell facility between Nordby and Mårup.

-100% of Samsø Municipality's electricity is provided by windmills and 70% of heat comes from renewable energy.
+100% of Samsø Municipality's electricity is provided by wind turbines and 70% of heat comes from renewable energy.
 The municipality has a goal of no longer using fossil fuels by 2030.
-Samsø's windmills provide more electricity than the municipality need, and has since 1997 been named 'Denmark renewable energy island'.
+Samsø's wind turbines provide more electricity than the municipality need, and has since 1997 been named 'Denmark renewable energy island'.
 In 2000 it was also granted the same title by the European Union and in 2002 won the European Solar Prize.
-There are ten windmills in the ocean south of Samsø and a large solar cell facility outside Nordby.
+There are ten turbines off the coast south of Samsø and a large solar cell facility outside Nordby.
 90% of the cars on Samsø are electric cars.